iodepo/odis-arch/schema/thematics/spatial/README.md

 ## About

 The primary OIH guidance will be to use the OGC [GeoSPARQL](https://www.ogc.org/standards/geosparql) vocabulary.
-The schema.org spatial types and propeties are not well defined and difficult at times to reliably translate to geometries.
+The schema.org spatial types and properties are not well defined and difficult at times to reliably translate to geometries.

 ```json